Stigma and discrimination

-Based on our experience of working alongside families with disabled children, Contact a Family knows that illegal exclusions are common.
-We wanted to find out more - how often do illegal exclusions happen and what's the impact of family life?
+Based on our experience of working alongside families with disabled children, we know that illegal exclusions are common.
+We wanted to find out how often they happen and what the impact is on family life.
 This report provides a summary of survey findings based on the experiences of 404 parent carers.

 This paper is part of a suite of briefings for school leaders, teachers and policy makers emerging from the current work of the Anti-Bullying Alliance in conjunction with Contact a Family's research.

 - The most common forms of bullying experienced were verbal (36 per cent) followed by emotional (30 per cent) and physical (28 per cent).